vszakats/hb/docs/snapshot.md

 {% endif %}

 {% if site.fork %}
-Latest source code can be downloaded from the repository page or directly from our homepage.
+Latest source code can be downloaded from the repository page and it's also linked from the homepage.
 Snapshot binaries for the Windows platform are also built after each commit and are made available from the releases page and the homepage.
 These Windows binaries require a 64-bit OS to run and able to produce both 32-bit and 64-bit applications.
 The C compiler used in these snapshot builds is the latest release of MinGW.

 Binary builds for other platforms can be built directly from source.
-See more on how to that in the [README](https://github.com/{{ site.repo_slug }}/#readme).
+See more on how to do that in the [README](https://github.com/{{ site.repo_slug }}/#readme).

 While these packages are _not_ intended for production use; they are most of the time solid to use in production.
 It's worth to keep an eye on the latest